-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.3 Action: Tutoring and supports for students Need: To address the requirements for Comprehensive Support and Improvement (CSI), we examined the needs of our student groups in the red on the CA Dashboard for their Graduation Rate.
-These were our all- student group, Hispanic, White, students with disabilities, and English learners.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Need: To address the requirements for Comprehensive Support and Improvement (CSI), we examined the needs of our student groups in the red on the CA Dashboard for their Graduation Rate.
+These were our all-student group, Hispanic, White, students with disabilities, and English learners.
 We noticed that these students were also in the socioeconomically disadvantaged group, which was in the red.
 Additionally, students who enroll with us are typically about 30 or more credits behind in school.
-Teachers, students, and parents provided feedback indicating that they support the high- value tutors bring to the program.
-Scope: Schoolwide To address this, Mission Academy has implemented the CSI plan to allocate strategic tutoring and mentorship assistance to students as determined by their initial year of high school enrollment.
+Teachers, students, and parents provided feedback indicating that they support the high-value tutors bring to the program.
+Scope: Schoolwide tutoring and mentorship assistance to students as determined by their initial year of high school enrollment.
 Special tutors will be assigned to a cohort of 4th and 5th year students, establishing contact to offer academic support in math and other subjects.
 As tutoring has been proven to increase credit completion rates, this will aid them in the completion of their courses and also increase their academic skills.
 Tutoring is done throughout the school year and daily.
 They scaffold skills that need to be reinforced through additional practice.
 Tutors deliver a critical level of support that we have seen be successful in helping address academic gaps effectively and improve student progress toward credit recovery and graduation.
 We expect that these actions will be effective at increasing students' credit completion rate which leads to improved graduation rates.
-However, because we expect that all students with low proficiency will benefit, this action is provided on an LEA-wide basis.
-We will closely monitor progress on our credit completion rates for all of our student groups, especially for the following student groups in the red: Hispanic, White, English learners, students with disabilities, and socioeconomically disadvantaged student groups, we expect them to increase each year.
+However, because we expect that all students with low proficiency will benefit, this action is provided on an LEA-wide basis. completion rates for all of our student groups, especially for the following student groups in the red: Hispanic, White, English learners, students with disabilities, and socioeconomically disadvantaged student groups, we expect them to increase each year.
 Additionally, student groups on the Dashboard graduation rate will be monitored.
 We will also consider input from the parents of participating students to enhance the quality of the program provided.
 1.4 Action: Counseling students toward graduation and materials Need: Historically, some of our lowest graduation rates are among the English learners, LTEL, low-income, and foster youth student groups, who are also students with disabilities, when compared to the All-student group who are at To address this, data is pulled monthly to track the success rate of seniors and their credit completion.
 As a collaborative team, all staff work to identify underperforming students and to provide them with additional support and resources to help support their learning efforts.
-Additionally, counselors and advisers will work together with unduplicated student groups to effectively monitor student progress toward graduation with intentional course planning, data to drive
+Additionally, counselors and advisers will work together with unduplicated student groups to effectively monitor student progress toward graduation with intentional course planning, data to drive We will closely monitor progress on our DASS Graduation rates for all of our student groups, especially English learners, LTEL, low-income, foster youth, and students with disabilities.
+We expect them to increase each year.